Analyzing The Possible Scenarios of Crypto Regulations In The Future

 If there’s one thing I have learned from the crypto community, it’s that many of them have a very skeptical point of view when it comes to governments.
 Unlike the outside world, where some people can be very supportive of the ruler or opposition, in the crypto space, most of them rarely believe in their own government despite the fact they might not believe in the opposition as well.

-However, despite the fact that crypto community might hate governments or central banks, they are fully aware that they can’t run away from them.
+However, despite the fact that the crypto community might hate governments or central banks, they are fully aware that they can’t run away from them.
 In fact, they understand that taxes are unavoidable and will always be part of their life, even if they get rich from this crypto industry where there are not too many laws around it.

 You see, if there’s one certain prediction about government, is that they always want their share of the money.
 Be it from crypto or other industries.
-So, you can imagine when there are some crypto exchanges or projects where they make huge amount of money but they only pay a very simple income tax.
+So, you can imagine when there are some crypto exchanges or projects where they make a huge amount of money but they only pay a very simple income tax.
 Governments don’t like it.
 And when these projects make even more money than ever before, governments pay more attention to them.
 This is when the enforcement comes in.

 Possible Future Crypto Regulations